patoale/envloadr/CONTRIBUTING.md

 - If the PR addresses an issue for a bug, reference the related issue with `Fixes #<issue-number>` in the description.
 - If the PR addresses an issue for a requested feature, reference the related issue with `Closes #<issue-number>` in the description.
 - Ensure **CI checks pass** (lint, tests) before submitting the pull request.

+### 11. Review and Discuss the Pull Request

+Once your pull request is open, the project maintainers will review your changes.
+They may leave comments or request modifications.
+Here's how to handle the review process with a positive and productive mindset:

+- **Embrace feedback**: Feedback is meant to improve the project and help you grow.
+Use it as a chance to learn and refine your contributions.
+- **Address requested changes**: If a reviewer asks for changes, don’t feel discouraged.
+Implement the changes and push them to the same branch.
+The pull request will update automatically.
+- **Engage constructively**: If you disagree with feedback, discuss it respectfully.
+Provide your reasoning and listen to the reviewer’s perspective.
+Healthy conversations lead to better solutions.
+- **Update the pull request**: As you address feedback, make sure to update the description of the pull request to reflect any changes, particularly if the scope of your changes evolves.
+- **Resolve merge conflicts**: If the code in your branch conflicts with changes made to the main repository while the PR is under review, be calm. you’ll need to resolve these conflicts.
+- **Keep communication open**: Once changes are made, notify the reviewers that you’ve updated the pull request and are ready for another review.
+- **Celebrate your contributions**: Every pull request, whether merged or not, is a valuable step in your journey as a contributor.
+Keep improving and contributing!